OpenDSU/docssite/pages/advanced/SeedSSI (RFC-010).md

 ### Function seedSSI.initialize(dlDomain, typeSpecific, control, vn, hint, callback)

+Description: Initialize a SeedSSI with your own parameters.

 |**Name**       |**Type**      |**Value**     |**Description**                                                                                 |
 |dlDomain |string    |*required | The blockchain domain wanted to be used.|
 |typeSpecific(Optional) |string    | | TypeSpecific is the string that should provide enough security.
 For SeedSSI, as we can see in section 2, it is represented by a version of the personal private key encoded in Base58.
 If left empty, the function will generate a private key.|